Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

 'On message'

-Wolf coasted through a rare lull at DHS in the months after he took over.
+Wolf coasted through a rare lull at the DHS in the months after he took over.
 The responsibility for delivering on Trump’s ambitious border wall construction targets had fallen to Jared Kushner and the Army Corps of Engineers.
 The border crackdown engineered by McAleenan, relying largely on cooperation with Mexican authorities and a controversial policy making asylum seekers wait outside U.S. territory, had driven migration numbers back down to levels acceptable to the White House.

 When the pandemic hit, Cuccinelli, who had a tense relationship with Wolf and was still rumored to be angling for the department’s top job, became the top DHS appointee to the White House coronavirus task force.
-Wolf was left to run DHS and implement its new travel and border restrictions.
+Wolf was left to run the DHS and implement its new travel and border restrictions.

 Then came Portland.

-The president in late June issued an executive order defending U.S. monuments and federal property against “anarchists and left-wing extremists,” placing DHS on the front lines of a broader cultural reckoning sparked by the killing of George Floyd.
+The president in late June issued an executive order pledging to defend U.S. monuments and federal property against “anarchists and left-wing extremists,” placing the DHS on the front lines of a broader cultural reckoning sparked by the killing of George Floyd.

-Wolf sent teams of agents in tactical gear to Portland ahead of the July 4 holiday, and the size and intensity of the protests grew as the protests galvanized around the courthouse and the building became a symbol of Trump himself.
+Wolf sent teams of agents in tactical gear to Portland ahead of the July Fourth holiday, and the size and intensity of the protests grew as they galvanized around the courthouse and as the building became a symbol of Trump himself.
 City and state officials accused Wolf of throwing gas onto the flames, particularly after he traveled to Portland and met with sympathetic police union leaders.

 Wolf’s colleagues say he believes without reservation that his use of federal agents to protect the courthouse was justified, and he grew more determined after DHS personnel were injured in the clashes.
 As images circulated more widely of rioters setting fires and launching commercial-grade fireworks at officers, the optics of the standoff began to change.
-Some civil rights leaders began criticizing the attacks as a distraction from the racial justice goals of the Black Lives Matter movement, and they worried it was playing into Trump’s hands.
+Some civil rights leaders began criticizing the attacks as a distraction from the racial-justice goals of the Black Lives Matter movement, and they worried the chaos was playing into Trump’s hands.

-One former DHS official who worked closely with Wolf said he handled Portland well, and he was not surprised the president had grown fond of him, calling him “an active listener who doesn’t have an insatiable need to have everybody giving him praise.”
+One former DHS official who worked closely with Wolf said he handled Portland well, and he was not surprised that the president had grown fond of him, calling him “an active listener who doesn’t have an insatiable need to have everybody giving him praise.”

 “Chad’s on message,” the official said.
 “He’s not going out and making gaffes or saying ridiculous things, and that’s helpful in this administration.”

 A deal between Trump administration officials and the Oregon governor to de-escalate the situation was reached last week, replacing much of the DHS force at the courthouse with state police officers.
-Wolf has framed the agreement as a capitulation by authorities in Oregon, insisting the full contingent of DHS personnel would remain on standby in the city until he is satisfied with the response of local authorities.
+Wolf has framed the agreement as a capitulation by authorities in Oregon, insisting that the full contingent of DHS personnel will remain on standby in the city until he is satisfied with the response of local authorities.

 But the removal of the federal agents from the front lines defused the standoff almost immediately.
-Recent nights have seen a diminishing crowd and no arrests.
+Recent nights have brought a diminishing crowd and no arrests.
 The scenes of swirling gas, explosions and mayhem appear to be over, lending further credence to Oregon officials who said Trump and Wolf were stoking conflict.

 Trump appeared eager Friday to keep the conflict going, threatening Portland with National Guard troops despite the first night of calm in weeks.

-The president has pledged to deploy federal forces to other cities that have seen a rise in homicides and other crime during the past several months, but Wolf’s potential role is unclear.
-Some Democrats have indicated a willingness to accept the help, even as the president blames them for the violence, but they have stated a preference to work with the FBI, U.S. Marshals and other agencies under the command of the Justice Department, not DHS.
+The president has pledged to deploy federal forces to other cities where homicides and other crimes have risen during the past several months, but Wolf’s potential role is unclear.
+Some Democrats have indicated a willingness to accept the help, even as the president blames them for the violence, but they have stated a preference to work with the FBI, the U.S. Marshals and other agencies under the command of the Justice Department, not the DHS.